 If you have been diagnosed with breast cancer and you believe exposure to ethylene oxide may be to blame, you should act quickly to consult with me about any potential legal claims.
 While ethylene oxide is a carcinogenic substance that is linked to breast cancer, there are many other dangerous products that could be the cause of your breast cancer.

 As a personal injury lawyer in Atlanta, I want nothing more than to protect my clients’ rights by pursuing legal action where it is warranted.
 I am a woman too.
 Hear me when I say that you deserve a full and impartial evaluation of your potential legal claims.
+We have an office in Alpharetta and Cumming for your convenience.

 Stay safe out there,